Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Observations
   	- Incoming water pressure varies by several psi during the course of a day, usually building up during the night and dropping as people rise in the morning.
   	- Water pressure increasses when water heater is active.
-  	- water flow may not be detected by fixed threshhold for slower flow rates or for periods of higher pressure.
+  	- Water flow may not be detected by fixed threshhold for slower flow rates or for periods of higher pressure.

 - It begs the question, "How small a leak can we detect without using an impeller, i.e., no moving parts that are subject to corrosion over time?"
 	- Pressure measurements were taken under various conditions (flush, shower, laundry, dishes, etc.)